 Sky Premier channel Top 100 Films—The results of a fan poll.
 This link is from the BBC's website.

-They Shoot Pictures 1,005 Film Favourites—The results of a fan poll with 1,983 responses.
+They Shoot Pictures 1,005 Film Favourites—The results of a fan poll with 1,983 responses is a strongly highbrow/mainstream list.

 Time Out Readers' Top 100 Films—A poll of the film magazine's readers.
 This link is from Tim Dirks's Greatest Films site.

-Total Film The 50 Greatest Sci-Fi Movies Ever—A fan poll selected some of the best science-fiction films in a popular leaning list.
-This link is from the Internet Archive
+Total Film The 50 Greatest Sci-Fi Movies Ever—A fan poll selected some of the best science-fiction films.
+This link is from the Internet Archive.

 Total Film Totalfilm.com's 100 Favourite Movies—Another fan poll presents an unranked popular-leaning list of users's favorite films.